 Other potential symptoms

-Ischaemic – which are caused a blood clot blocking blood flow in the brain; these are more common and account for 85% of all cases.
+Ischaemic – Which are caused by a blood clot blocking blood flow in the brain.
+These are more common and account for 85% of all cases.
 They can be caused by a build-up of plaque and fatty deposits in the arteries.
 If these plaques break away, or if they slow the blood flow to the extent that it forms a clot, they can block a blood vessel supplying the brain and cause a stroke.

 Trans-Ischaemic Attacks (mini-strokes)